Call for Application

 GraSPP Policy Challenge (GPC) offers a unique opportunity to students from diverse background to collaborate and seek to improve their teambuilding and policy-making skills.
 Participants are tasked with responding to pressing real-world policy challenges as a group, and with designing policies and proposals in response to those challenges.

-All students from GraSPP/STIG/GSDM are strongly encouraged to apply.
-Finalist groups will be ultimately invited to present at the GPPN Virtual Conference 2021* hosted by GraSPP in March 2021.
+All Master‘s students at GraSPP and/or STIG are strongly encouraged to apply.
+Finalist groups will be ultimately invited to present at the GPPN Annual Conference 2023 hosted by FGV-EAESP in São Paulo in March 2023.

-We are looking for student presentations on public policy/international relations proposals that demonstrate:
+We are looking for student presentations on public policy proposals that demonstrate:

-- A precise identification and analysis of an important and pressing problem; this precise analysis of the problem will need to be clear prior to discussion of any possible solutions
+- A precise identification and analysis of an important and pressing public policy problem; this precise analysis of the problem will need to be clear prior to discussion of any possible solutions

 - A strong use of analytics and empirics and how these can be applied to inform a solution to the public policy problem identified